DigitalAnalysisConsultant/Anniversary/Privacy_Policy.md

 ## Mobile application Privacy Policy: Anniversary
-Last updated: February 08, 2024
+Last updated: February 09, 2024

 Thank you for your interest in mobile Anniversary management app for Android!

 This privacy policy governs your use of the software application “Anniversary” for Android™, thereafter referred to as “Application”.
+The Application was developed by Daniel Kuhl.

 The Application allows you to create personalized and customizable reminders of anniversaries and holidays.